shanto268/LFL_Presentation_Reminder_Bot/README.md

     ```
 - Copy over the `token.json` and `credentials.json` files
 - Run the code `$ python send_presentation_reminder_email.py`
-- Update the `email_service.bat` file and create a Windows Scheduler Task
+- Update the `email_service.bat` file
+- create a Windows Scheduler Task (Friday for the LFL Group Meeting)